Favourited 396 times

 VOLUNTEERS' TASKS ON ORGANIZATION'S NEEDS:

-Volunteers will participate in a project of their choice that serves the local community.
+Volunteers will participate in projects of their choice that serves the local community or a family.
 The projects are continually evolving and as such may change with time.
 However, here is what you can expect to be involved in:

 1. Organizing crowd fundraises in your home country or your residential country: